Healthcare of Ontario Pension Plan Trust Fund Cuts Stake in Equity Residential (NYSE:EQR)

-Healthcare of Ontario Pension Plan Trust Fund cut its holdings in shares of Equity Residential (NYSE:EQR – Get Rating) by 90.9% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 7,507 shares of the real estate investment trust’s stock after selling 74,980 shares during the quarter.
-Healthcare of Ontario Pension Plan Trust Fund’s holdings in Equity Residential were worth $505,000 as of its most recent filing with the Securities & Exchange Commission.
+Healthcare of Ontario Pension Plan Trust Fund reduced its stake in shares of Equity Residential (NYSE:EQR – Get Rating) by 90.9% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 7,507 shares of the real estate investment trust’s stock after selling 74,980 shares during the period.
+Healthcare of Ontario Pension Plan Trust Fund’s holdings in Equity Residential were worth $505,000 as of its most recent SEC filing.

-Several other institutional investors have also added to or reduced their stakes in EQR.
-Desjardins Global Asset Management Inc. lifted its holdings in shares of Equity Residential by 1.9% in the third quarter.
-Desjardins Global Asset Management Inc. now owns 8,330 shares of the real estate investment trust’s stock worth $559,000 after buying an additional 156 shares in the last quarter.
-IFP Advisors Inc increased its position in shares of Equity Residential by 32.2% in the third quarter.
-IFP Advisors Inc now owns 776 shares of the real estate investment trust’s stock worth $47,000 after purchasing an additional 189 shares during the last quarter.
-Commerce Bank grew its position in Equity Residential by 1.4% during the third quarter.
-Commerce Bank now owns 13,589 shares of the real estate investment trust’s stock valued at $913,000 after acquiring an additional 194 shares during the last quarter.
-Northwestern Mutual Wealth Management Co. grew its position in Equity Residential by 21.4% during the second quarter.
-Northwestern Mutual Wealth Management Co. now owns 1,197 shares of the real estate investment trust’s stock valued at $86,000 after acquiring an additional 211 shares during the last quarter.
-Finally, United Capital Financial Advisers LLC grew its holdings in shares of Equity Residential by 0.9% in the first quarter.
-United Capital Financial Advisers LLC now owns 22,740 shares of the real estate investment trust’s stock worth $2,045,000 after purchasing an additional 212 shares during the last quarter.
-82.62% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors have also modified their holdings of the stock.
+Aviva PLC lifted its holdings in shares of Equity Residential by 29.3% during the 3rd quarter.
+Aviva PLC now owns 482,490 shares of the real estate investment trust’s stock worth $32,433,000 after acquiring an additional 109,396 shares during the period.
+Waterfront Capital Partners LLC raised its holdings in Equity Residential by 28.0% in the third quarter.
+Waterfront Capital Partners LLC now owns 1,125,969 shares of the real estate investment trust’s stock valued at $75,688,000 after buying an additional 246,105 shares during the period.
+Veritable L.P. raised its holdings in Equity Residential by 25.3% in the third quarter.
+Veritable L.P. now owns 5,005 shares of the real estate investment trust’s stock valued at $336,000 after buying an additional 1,009 shares during the period.
+HGI Capital Management LLC purchased a new position in Equity Residential in the third quarter valued at approximately $13,102,000.
+Finally, Hsbc Holdings PLC raised its holdings in Equity Residential by 2.4% in the third quarter.
+Hsbc Holdings PLC now owns 934,511 shares of the real estate investment trust’s stock valued at $62,657,000 after buying an additional 22,021 shares during the period.
+82.62% of the stock is currently owned by hedge funds and other institutional investors.

 Equity Residential Dividend Announcement